המוקד להגנת הפרט

 2009

-Israel begins dismantling the wall around the villages of 'Azzun and An Nabi Elyas more than three years after the HCJ issued its judgement – and only following HaMoked's contempt of court motion on the issue.
-The justices rule that “this sort of conduct cannot be accepted.
-The judgments of this court are not recommendations and the state must respect them and implement them with due speed and efficiency”.
-The court instructs the state to pay the petitioners’ expenses to the sum of ILS 20,000.
+Work to dismantle the Wall began in 2009, some three years after the judgment was issued in HaMoked’s petition, and only after HaMoked applied for an order for contempt of court.
+In their decision on this application, the justices determine that "this sort of conduct cannot be tolerated.
+The judgments of this court are not recommendations and the State is bound by duty to respect them and implement them with speed and efficiency".
+The Court instructs the State to pay the petitioners’ expenses in the sum of ILS 20,000.

 2009